aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 ![image](https://github.com/aneoconsulting/ArmoniK.Admin.GUI/assets/136307285/e040fafc-7d81-4ae2-ac6b-d65d79d72b46)

-In this example, we classicly create our service.
+In the example above, we classicly create our service.

 We use Jest API `expect` for testing that the service is really instantiated.